-Definition of Entries - Entries as referred above relates to the number of horses listed in the draw at the start of competition.
+Definition of Entries - Entries as referred above.

+relates to the number of horses listed in the draw at the start of competition.
 Any nomination listed prior to the draw and scratched prior to the draw are not considered an entry in the event.

 - 16. Only the cumulative score will be posted in the arena.
 No individual scores will be available anywhere on the show grounds or on the internet, except a copy of the official judges' cards which will be posted on the show grounds the following day. - 17.
 Show management has the right to create a second go-round cut off point at their discretion, providing that the cut off score or percentage dropped is clearly stated prior to the commencement of the competition. - 18.
-Should go-round money be paid, it must be added or sponsored money.
-Under no circumstances can it be deducted form the entry fee or guaranteed purse which must be paid in full in the finals. - 19.
-Shows must provide two (2) practice pens which are a minimum of 80' square or 100' round and a mechanical cow. - 20.
+Should go-round money be paid; it must be added or sponsored money.
+Under no circumstances can it be deducted from the entry fee or guaranteed purse which must be paid in full in the finals. - 19.
+Affiliate's conducting major age events must provide two (2) practice pens which are a minimum of 80' square or 100' round and two (2) mechanical cows.
+All surfaces must be as per NCHA rule book Contest Arena Regulations point 5.
+Practice pens at minor age events are optional, although it is recommended mechanical

+- cow(s) be offered for competitors at a minimum. - 20.
 Draws and programs for shows must be provided to the NCHA for inclusion on the website. - 21.
-It is highly recommended that show committees pay prize money within forty eight (48) hours and where possible, cheques to be made available on the final day of the show. - 22.
-All show committees must forward a copy of the video for all aged and restricted events to the NCHA office with their completed show paperwork.

-- 23. Riders are restricted to four (4) horses plus one (1) gelding or horse purchased through the NCHA Sale for the Futurities, Derbies and Classics. - 24.
-Should a competitor riding the same horse qualify for two finals at the same show and chooses to withdraw from one final, the contestant will be ineligible to compete in the second final unless the contestant (horse or rider) produces a veterinary certificate or medical doctors certificate for the first withdrawal to be accepted.
-A further certificate will be required for the contestant to be cleared to compete in the second final
+It is highly recommended that show committees pay prize money within forty-eight (48) hours. - 22.
+All show committees must forward a copy of the video for all aged and restricted events to the NCHA office with their completed - show paperwork. - 23.
+Riders may show no more than four (4) horses plus one (1) gelding or horse purchased through the NCHA Sale in Futurities and Derbies, and no more than six (6) horses plus one (1) gelding or horse purchased through the NCHA Sale in Classic Challenges. - 24.
+Should a competitor riding the same horse qualify for two finals at the same show and chooses to withdraw from one final, the contestant will be ineligible to compete in the second final unless the contestant (horse or rider) produces a veterinary certificate or medical doctor's certificate for the first withdrawal to be accepted.
+A further certificate will be required for the contestant to be cleared to compete in the second final.